Best Moka Pots: Complete Buyer’s Guide

 Is moka pot coffee the same as espresso?

 No. Moka pots brew at lower pressure (around 1–2 bar).
-You get concentrated coffee, but not true espresso crema or 9-bar extraction
+You get concentrated coffee, but not true espresso crema or 9-bar extraction.
+The result is stronger and more intense than drip coffee, but distinct from espresso in both pressure and flavor profile.

 What grind size is best for moka pot?